Jeffchiucp/react-native-weather/README.md

+##Title:  React Native Weather App
+##Overview
+React Weather App using the Dark Sky API.
+This app displays weekly weather updates including short descriptions per day.
+The app can use your current address or a custom address of your choosing.

+## ToDo:

+* Get Dark Sky API
+* DayTemp
+Read below to set up the project.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+Below you'll find information about performing common tasks.
+The most recent version of this guide is available

 ## Table of Contents